Imsurajkr/ILovePod/index.md

 3. Kubernetes as a service / Cloud provider
     1. EKS
     2. AKS
-If you want to connect to any file on the remote location you can always use the command
+\n If you want to connect to any file on the remote location you can always use the command

 ```bash
 kubectl get nodes --kubeconfig <fileName>.conf